Agentity-com/mcp-audit-extension/README.md

     By default, VS Code automatically updates extensions from the marketplace.
 We recommend leaving this setting enabled to ensure you receive the latest features and fixes.

 *   **How can I submit a feature request?**
     We welcome your feedback!
-Please send your ideas and feature requests to our support team.
+Please send your ideas and feature requests to support@agentity.com, or open an issue on GitHub.

 ## License